ThreeSixtyGiving/standard/documentation/guidance/making-updates.md

 360Giving has a <a href="https://www.threesixtygiving.org/take-down-policy/" target="_blank">Take down policy</a> for the data linked from our Data Registry and loaded into our tools, so we will remove any published data on request.

 ### What's next?
-Read our introduction to using your 360Giving data.
+Read our introduction the tools that use 360Giving data.